Comparison

 How much does lnk.boo cost compared to Carrd Pro?

-lnk.boo costs $1.99 one time for lifetime access.
-Carrd Pro costs $19 per year.
-After one year, you've spent $1.99 with lnk.boo and $19 with Carrd.
-After three years, it's still $1.99 vs $57.
+lnk.boo is free to build, publish, and run.
+A custom URL at lnk.boo/yourname is a one-time $1.99.
+Carrd Pro is $19 per year, every year.
+After one year you've spent at most $1.99 with lnk.boo vs $19 with Carrd.
+After three years, still at most $1.99 vs $57.

 Does lnk.boo support custom domains?